Ipshita Agarwal

 Series A in 2008

-Parascale specializes in cloud storage software that consolidates disk storage across multiple standard Linux servers to create a highly scalable storage cloud.
-This solution is accessible through standard file-access protocols such as NFS, HTTP, and FTP, enabling users to easily manage massive storage capacities and achieve parallel throughput.
-Parascale's deployments can begin with just a few terabytes and scale seamlessly to several petabytes within a single namespace, allowing for customizable redundancy as specified by administrators.
-The software enables efficient management, permitting a single administrator to oversee hundreds of servers while automatically balancing load and capacity utilization among the nodes.
-In addition to its core storage offerings, Parascale also provides video-on-demand, document archiving, online backup, and video surveillance solutions.
+Parascale is a developer of cloud storage software that consolidates disk storage across multiple standard Linux servers, creating a highly scalable storage cloud.
+This innovative solution supports standard file-access protocols such as NFS, HTTP, and FTP, enabling users to access vast storage capacities with parallel throughput.
+Parascale's deployments can begin with several terabytes and seamlessly scale to several petabytes within a single namespace, allowing for configurable redundancy as specified by the administrator.
+The system is designed for efficient management, enabling a single administrator to oversee hundreds of servers while automatically balancing load and capacity across nodes.
+In addition to its core cloud storage offerings, Parascale also provides solutions for video-on-demand, document archiving, online backup, and video surveillance.

 Maxthon